GispoCoding/lih_api_manual/docs/index.md

 # Introduction

-Welcome to the **Location API Business Manual for SMEs**.
-This comprehensive guide covers the strategic, commercial, technical, and compliance aspects of building and operating location-based API businesses.
+Welcome to the **Location Information API Business Manual for SMEs**.
+This comprehensive guide covers the strategic, commercial, technical, and compliance aspects of building and operating location information API businesses.

 <div class="brand-section">

 ## 🎯 **Purpose & Scope**

-This manual is designed to help small and medium enterprises navigate the complex landscape of geospatial APIs, from initial concept to successful market deployment.
+This manual is designed to help small and medium enterprises navigate the complex landscape of location information APIs and geospatial services, from initial concept to successful market deployment.

 **What you'll learn:**
 - Strategic planning for API-based businesses